 - Recommendations – Actions to address each driver

-Simple Cost Scaling Model
+Simple Cost Scaling Model for Data Infrastructure

 From our experience, when we abstract out the cost structure, it looks like the equation below.
 For each usecase that a business is considering, there is a transaction or threshold cost due to existing infrastructure and process, and a usecase-dependent, effective cost of delivering on the usecase.